![]() |

 Perhaps better known outside Chester is another Thomas Hughes (1822-1896) who, a year after his namesake had pubished his Stranger's Guide, issued a novel which remains familiar today (or, perhaps, the classic film later made of it)- Tom Brown's Schooldays, written when he was 35.

 Born in Berkshire, he attended Rugby School under its famous Head, Dr. Arnold, and later became a barrister, a Liberal MP and then, in 1882 he came to Chester at the age of 60 as a circuit judge.
 He had a grand turretted house built at 20 Dee Hills Park, overlooking the river, where he lived from 1885 until his death in 1896.
-His fine house (illustrated right) remains with us today, a familiar sight to walkers on the Meadows.
+His fine house (illustrated above left) remains with us today, a familiar sight to boaters on the River Dee and walkers on the Meadows.

 Printed